SymbIoT-Systems/symbmote/support/make/README.md

   - **Changed the function of %T**.
 Instead of simply expanding to `$TOSDIR`, %T is now actually useful.
-It expands to all TinyOS /tos directories that are specified in TINYOS_ROOT_DIR_ADDITIONAL where the expansion references a folder that exists.
+It expands to all TinyOS /tos directories that are specified in TINYOS_ROOT_DIR_ADDITIONAL (followed by TINYOS_ROOT_DIR) where the expansion references a folder that exists.
 This makes out-of-tree builds and multiple TinyOS trees first class citizens.
 My goal was to allow a new platform to be developed in a separate tree and require no code changes to be merged into tinyos-main, and this new %T makes that possible.

   - **Tried to separate "platforms" from "targets".** Targets should be a complete hardware system one wants to compile software for.
 Platforms are the